 Addressing Bedivere, the last surviving knight of the Round Table, King Arthur in his farewell speech stresses the fact that his "time hieth fast" (Malory 1996:791; henceforth referred to as the Morte and cited parenthetically in the text by page number).
 This realisation is shortly followed by the suggestion that he himself has died.
 Regardless of the degree of certainty whether King Arthur has actually died or not, the scene that depicts Bedivere's fainting upon discovering the tomb in which King Arthur might have been buried alludes to the fall of the Round Table.
 Brief as it is, this scene is very revealing in the way it epitomises the desolate sentiment that controls the ending of the Morte, and, maybe, the zeitgeist of fifteenth-century England.
 It implies that Malory "tells a story of tragedy" (Brewer 1968:1, 9, 12; see also Roland 2023) where no space is left for any idealised emotions.
-This paper thus proposes that the bleak sentiment which characterises the ending of Malory's Morte Darthur can be better understood if read within the wider cultural context that contributed to the shaping of the period's discourse of emotions.
-In fact, Malory's choice to conclude his book in this way cannot be viewed in isolation from the text's immediate political context represented by the turbulence that accompanied the Wars of the Roses.
+This paper thus proposes that the bleak sentiment which characterises the ending of Malory's Morte Darthur can be better understood if situated within the broader cultural context that influenced the shaping of the period's discourse of emotions.
+In fact, Malory's choice to conclude his book in this way cannot be viewed in isolation from the text's immediate political backdrop represented by the turmoil that accompanied the Wars of the Roses.
 These wars were fought over the control of the English throne in the mid-to-late fifteenth century, and resulted in an eventual collapse of the institution of chivalry and its exemplary ideals and the spread of utilitarian, humanist ideals (see O'Brien 2012).
 These utilitarian, humanist ideals were also a product of the spread of nominalism as the "the most powerful intellectual trend of the fourteenth and fifteenth century" (Russell 1986:275).
-As a cultural movement, nominalism promoted a celebration of the individual and an endorsement of utilitarian secular ethics.
+As a cultural movement, nominalism fostered a reverence for individualism and advocated for the validation of utilitarian secular ethics.
 The nominalists' validation of relational values generated a sentiment that revolves around the individual and his basic human needs.
-It is, therefore, against this cultural background that this paper aims to analyse the sentiment that controls the ending of Malory's Morte.
-The paper suggests a correspondence between the late-fourteenth century nominalist discourse of emotions, which revolves around the individual's metaphysical freedom, and the Morte's decadent discourse of emotions.
-It argues that the ending of Malory's book presents an Ockhamist nominalist universe where imperfect human emotions are prioritised over exemplary, collectively oriented emotions.2
+Hence, it is against this cultural background that this paper seeks to examine the sentiment that features the ending of Malory's Morte.
+The paper posits a correlation between the late-fourteenth century nominalist discourse of emotions, which centres on the individual's metaphysical freedom, and the Morte's decadent discourse of emotions.
+It contends that the conclusion of Malory's work presents an Ockhamist nominalist framework in which imperfect human emotions are given precedence over exemplary, collectively oriented emotions.